Paralympic football

 The two most prominent versions of Paralympic football are 5-a-side football for athletes with visual impairments, and 7-a-side football for athletes with cerebral palsy.

-Blind football
+Blind football (5-a-side)

 5-a-side football, also known as blind futsal and blind football, is an adaptation of football for athletes with visual impairments including blindness.
 The sport, governed by the International Blind Sports Federation (IBSA), is played with modified FIFA rules.
 The field of play is smaller, and is surrounded by boards.
 Teams are reduced to five players, including the goalkeeper, per team.
 Teams may also use one guide, who is positioned off the field of play, to assist in directing players.
 The ball is equipped with a noise-making device to allow players to locate it by sound.
 Matches consist of two 20-minute halves, with a ten-minute break at half-time.

 Football 5-a-side players are assigned to one of three sport classes based on their level of visual impairment: